• Skip to primary navigation

 • 4 tablespoons unsalted butter

-• 1 teaspoon cayenne pepper powder adjust based on your spice level, divided
+• 1 teaspoon cayenne pepper powder divided

 • 1 teaspoon salt or to taste, divided